ffund/ml-sys-ops/docs/units/8-data.md

 We discussed different types of data repositories:

 * Relational database: good for structured data with a pre-defined schema, when we need all the CRUD operations
-* Data warehouse: good for structured data with a pre-defined scheme, when we will mostly read data
+* Data warehouse: good for structured data with a pre-defined schema, when we will mostly read data
 * Document database: for structured or semi-structured data with a more flexible schema
 * Columnar database: good for structured data with a pre-defined scheme, optimized for operations over columns (e.g. "get the average value of of this column")
 * Data lake: appropriate for unstructured data without a schema, is most effective with a metadata layer on top